George A. Keyworth II: Hewlett-Packard resignation

 In early 2005, after news leaks about then-CEO Carly Fiorina's clashes with the board surfaced, Fiorina hired a law firm to find the source.
 In February 2005, Fiorina left the company and Patricia Dunn, non-executive chairwoman, continued the investigation.
-As part of a larger scandal, a subcontractor used pretexting to expose Keyworth as the source of an alleged additional leak to CNET, and he was outed at a May 18, 2006 board meeting.
+As part of a larger scandal, a subcontractor used pretexting to expose Keyworth as the source of an alleged additional leak to CNET, and he was outed in a May 18, 2006 board meeting.
 At the meeting, Dunn asked Keyworth to resign, he refused asserting that he was not the source of any unauthorized or inappropriate communication with reporters, and another board member (Tom Perkins) resigned over the way Keyworth was being treated.
-HP revealed the story on September 6, 2006 and said that they were not seeking Keyworth's reelection to the board.
+HP revealed the story on September 6, 2006, and said that they were not seeking Keyworth's reelection to the board.
 Coinciding with Mark V. Hurd's promotion to chairman, Keyworth resigned on September 12.
 In connection with Keyworth's resignation, HP made the following statement regarding the alleged CNET leak: "At HP's request, Dr. Keyworth often had contacts with the press to explain HP's interests.
 The board does not believe that Dr. Keyworth's contact with CNET in January 2006 was vetted through appropriate channels, but also recognizes that his discussion with the CNET reporter was undertaken in an attempt to further HP's interests.
 HP board chairman Patricia Dunn expressed regret for the intrusion into his privacy."

 Keyworth had been a director of HP since 1986 and, until his resignation, was the longest-serving director at the company.

 Death

-Keyworth died at his home in Monterey, California of prostate cancer on August 23, 2017 at the age of 77.
+Keyworth died at his home in Monterey, California of prostate cancer on August 23, 2017, at the age of 77.